MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 ### Database resource contention

 Ensure the data source&mdash;SQL database has no resource contentions such as processor bottleneck, I/O contention, memory pressure, or *tempDB* contention.
-Also check for Locks & Waits, Deadlock, and query timeouts.
+Also check for Locks, Waits, Deadlock, and query timeouts.

 > [!TIP]
 > Use [automatic tuning](https://docs.microsoft.com/sql/relational-databases/automatic-tuning/automatic-tuning) for insights into potential query performance problems, recommended solutions, and to automatically fix the identified problems.